 Q. Can I take olive leaf extract with L-lysine &

-Neem extract (Azadirachta Indica) Leaf or Seeds).?
-Or can I take olive
+neem extract (Azadirachta Indica) Leaf or seeds)?
+Or can I take it with Lemon

-you can take Olive leaf extract?
-Also can I take with Acyclovir medicine?
+balm extract.
+Also can I take with acyclovir herpes medicine?

-A. Many herbs can be taken together if the dosage is very low of
+A. Many herbs can be taken together if the dosage is low of

 each, but each person is different and it is best to learn how each herb